 This means that the average cost of a direct cremation across New England is $1,318.
 The average cost of a direct cremation nationally is $1,110 (according to the National Cremation Research Council, although there are now many areas in the U.S. where a direct cremation can cost less than $800.

-If you are comparing costs, especially with a view to securing ‘affordable’ funeral services – then we would recommend you make yourself very aware of who the corporate funeral homes and crematories are in your area.
+If you are comparing costs, especially with a view to securing ‘affordable’ funeral services, we recommend you make yourself aware of who the corporate funeral homes and crematories are in your area.